 A new common law spouse may be entitled to receive the deceased’s pension.
 If so, the pension passes directly to the common law spouse and does not ‘fall into’ the deceased’s estate.

-Subject to the above, the mere fact that there is a new (even longstanding) common law spouse does not affect the rights or entitlements of a previous married spouse until there is a divorce.
-Unless there is divorce, a new will, or changes of beneficiary designations, it is quite likely that a separated but not divorce ex-spouse will have a valid claim.
+Subject to the above, the mere fact that there is a new (even longstanding) common law spouse does not affect the rights or entitlements of a previous married spouse until there is a divorce and/or active steps by the testator.
+Unless there is divorce, a new will, or changes of beneficiary designations, it is quite likely that a separated but not divorced ex-spouse will have a valid claim and quite likely that a common law spouse will have no right to inherit (inheritance is different from dependent support).

 It is not wise to ignore your spouse, former spouse, or dependents in your will.